hazelcast/hazelcast-reference-manual/src/JCache.md

 ## JCache Overview

-Starting with Hazelcast release 3.3.1, Hazelcast offers a specification-compliant JCache implementation.
+Starting with Hazelcast 3.3.1, Hazelcast offers a specification-compliant JCache implementation.
 To show our commitment to this important specification that the Java world was waiting for over a decade, we did not just provide a simple wrapper around our existing
 APIs; we implemented a caching structure from the ground up to optimize the behavior to the needs of JCache.
 The Hazelcast JCache implementation is 100% TCK (Technology Compatibility Kit) compliant and therefore passes all specification